-For the first time in 13 years I have made real progress in not just weight restoration ‘recovery’ but in fixing my head as well as my body and facing fears like I never have before.
+For the first time in 13 years I made real progress in not just weight restoration ‘recovery’ but in fixing my head as well as my body and facing fears like I never have before.

 I refused to accept that fate – I believe fully anyone can recover from an eating disorder no matter age or length or severity of illness…. and no one should be left without hope.

-This website is an extension of that.
+This website became an extension of that.

-I live independently once again, I can work, make plans and I can envision a future.
 Because I have lived with an eating disorder, I will never take for granted the small things in life and I am grateful everyday for more mental freedom than I have known for too many years.

 All I wish for now is that others who are still suffering find their way to recovery and to freedom.